alopes2/payx-payment-gateway/README.md

 ### Work directory

+Make sure that your work directory is the `src` folder and not the root folder.

-Navigate to the `src` folder and use it as the work directory in your command line.
+If it is not, navigate to the `src` folder and use it as the work directory in your command line.

 ### Environment